pymeasure/pymeasure/docs/dev/adding_instruments.rst

 Writing tests
 =============

 Tests are very useful for writing good code.
+We have a number of tests checking the correctness of the pymeasure implementation.
+Those tests (located in the :code:`tests` directory) are run automatically on our CI server, but you can also run them locally using :code:`pytest`.

+When adding instruments, your primary concern will be tests for the *instrument driver* you implement.
 We distinguish two groups of tests for instruments: the first group does not rely on a connected instrument.
-These tests verify the working of the code against expectation (for example according to a device manual) only.
+These tests verify that the implemented instrument driver exchanges the correct messages with a device (for example according to a device manual).
+We call those "protocol tests".
 The second group tests the code with a device connected.

 Implement device tests by adding files in the :code:`tests/instruments/...` directory tree, mirroring the structure of the instrument implementations.
 There are other instrument tests already available that can serve as inspiration.

-Code tests
+Protocol tests
-**********
+**************

 In order to verify the expected working of the device code, it is good to test every part of the written code.
 The :func:`~pymeasure.test.expected_protocol` context manager (using a :class:`~pymeasure.adapters.ProtocolAdapter` internally) simulates the communication with a device and verifies that the sent/received messages triggered by the code inside the :code:`with` statement match the expectation.